SeisComP/main/apps/processing/scevent/plugins/events/regioncheck/descriptions/scevent_regioncheck.rst

-*evrc* is a :term:`plugin` for :ref:`scevent`.
+*evrc* (event region check) is a :term:`plugin` for :ref:`scevent`.
 It sets the event type according to the location of the preferred origin by comparing the coordinates with regions defined by :ref:`BNA polygons <sec-gui_layers>`.

 .. note::

    Events for which the mode of the preferred origin is "manual" are not considered.

 Definition of regions